Kamalesh-choudhary/Training/README.md

 # mtd_db_jun26
-This Repository was created to learn to practise the Database managemenet systems from MTD in June 2026
+This Repository was created to learn to practice the Database managemenet systems from MTD in June 2026